-Detroit at Work is now in the midst of sharpening and updating its strategy to reflect the economic jolt of the COVID-19 pandemic, the emerging transformative impact of automation, and the undeniable need to explicitly and aggressively tackle racial, and socio-economic inequity.
+In mid-2020, Detroit at Work is in the midst of sharpening and updating its strategy to reflect the economic jolt of the COVID-19 pandemic, the emerging transformative impact of Artificial Intelligence ("AI") and automation, and the undeniable need to explicitly and aggressively tackle racial, and socio-economic inequity.

-• In 2020, Detroit at Work explicitly identified racial and socio-economic equity as its overarching mission.
+- In 2020, Detroit at Work explicitly identified racial, socio-economic equity as its overarching mission.
 While Detroit at Work has regularly considered equity to guide its investments and activities, its strategic workforce plan for 2020 and beyond will be developed and executed through a racial equity lens.
-This corresponds with a larger racial equity effort initiated by Mayor Mike E. Duggan and City leadership in 2019.
-This increased focus on Equity will expand the types of supportive services available to help people complete training.
-The effort will also invest in racial equity, diversity, and inclusion practices to increase the number of people served, completing and benefiting from workforce services.
+This corresponds with a larger racial equity effort initiated by Mayor Mike E. Duggan and city leadership in 2019. - The regional and global economy continue to evolve rapidly due to dynamic and transformative changes in technology.
+In many industries, work has already been automated, reducing or eliminated the need for some lower-wage jobs and establishing demand for a new workforce that possesses the skills required to develop and/or work effectively alongside AI.
+While there is much to debate about how AI and automation will ultimately change the workforce, few disagree that there will continue to be an increased demand for workers who possess higher levels of formal education and/or more sophisticated skills.